smakam/gcp/gke/containerconfbglr18/README.md

 ﻿This file contains instructions for running through the Kubernetes networking demo.
 This was presented in Container conference, Bangalore.
 GKE is used here.
 All commands are listed in "**Makefile**".
-There are 3 parts:
+There are 4 parts:

  - Multi-container pod
- - Illustrating Nodeport, Load balancer and Ingress along with Network control policy with Bookshelf multi-container application
+ - Illustrating Nodeport, Load balancer and Ingress with Bookshelf multi-container application.
+ - Network control policy
  - Illustrate Istio service mesh with Bookshelf multi-service application

 ## Multi-container pod